MislavJaksic/Knowledge-Repository/Thinking/Writing/SenseOfStyle/README.md

 Show a draft to yourself after some time has passed.

 ### Chapter 4: The Web, the Tree and the String

+Reed-Kellogg notation creates diagrams from sentences.
+Grammar rules help us share ideas.
+Syntax turns a web of thought into an array of words.